-The Network’s research will include new and non-mainstream methodologies including the use of innovative data sources and the development of revised theories.
+The research includes new and non-mainstream methodologies including the use of innovative data sources and the development of revised theories.
 It will draw empirically-based conclusions to indicate their potential for further development.
-The ultimate goal is to show which new questions are valuable and which new research ideas promise the most significant gains from future research investment.
+The ultimate goal is to show which new research ideas promise the most significant gains from future research investment.

 Our Network will bring together scholars and economic policymakers, representatives from civil organisations and business organisations together with interested members of the public.
 Our funded research projects will make a difference.
 The research calls we issue are available on our website, for which anyone can apply.